A list of things that must, should or could be done by programmers.

 - Keep MSVC and XCode project files and CMake build files updated (if anyone adds or removes source files)

 - Make the core / common library (mainly gamestate classes) be built as a shared / dynamic library instead of as a static library as it is now.
-This code should be the same for the server, human, and AI clients, so shouldn't need to be built into each of those binaries separately.
+This code should be the same for the server, human, and AI clients, so shouldn't need to be built into each of those binaries separately (Implemented for cmake build and Xcode project).

 - Add a binary flag and related checkbox in the options screen to make the game use the default location for the resources directory, rather than using the version stored in config.xml.
 Currently, if more than one freeorion is installed on a system, and their resources directories contents are incompatible, it's necessary to delete the config.xml every time to make the game use the proper set of resources.
 With this switch, the game would automatically determine its own resources location (using the existing code that determines the default location of these files) and both versions could be run and would use their own, separate, automatic default locations for the resources dir without requiring the user to update it each time the version is changed.